As the World Turns

 The show passed its 10,000th episode on May 12, 1995, and celebrated its 50th anniversary on April 2, 2006.
 On September 18, 2009, As the World Turns became the last remaining Procter and Gamble-produced soap opera on television after Guiding Light had aired its finale three days earlier; it would hold this distinction until Beyond the Gates premiered on CBS on February 24, 2025.

-On December 8, 2009, CBS announced it was canceling As the World Turns after a run of almost 54 years due to low ratings.
-The show taped its final scenes on June 23, 2010, and its final episode aired on September 17, 2010.
-Reruns of The Price Is Right, Let's Make a Deal, and The Young and the Restless took over the As the World Turns time slot between September 20 and October 15, 2010, for four weeks.
-On October 18, 2010, CBS replaced As the World Turns with a new talk show called The Talk.
+On December 8, 2009, CBS announced it was canceling As the World Turns after five decades on the air.
+From 6.5 million viewers in 1993, the audience had dropped to 2.5 million by the time the show was canceled.
+After the series ended on September 17, 2010, reruns of The Price Is Right, Let's Make a Deal, and The Young and the Restless aired on the time slot for four weeks.
+On October 18, 2010, CBS replaced As the World Turns with The Talk.